Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 # IoT Visual Alert Sample
 This sample illustrates how to leverage Microsoft Custom Vision Service to train a device with a camera to detect pre-defined visual states.
-A visual state could be something like an empty room or a room with people, an empty driveway or a driveway with a truck in it, etc.
+A visual state could be something like an empty room or a room with people, an empty driveway or a driveway with a truck, etc.

 This demo runs in a continuous loop state machine with 4 states:
 * **No Model**: A no-op state.
 It will just sleep for 1 second and check again.